 In Uplifted: Integration the quarians and the Germans have a phrase they use for the Council and Citadel Species: "Criminal Races".

 In All-American Girl due to a very bad first-contact situation humans and ponies have plenty of mistrust between them even twenty years later, reflected in slurs.
 While the ponies have been rather tame in their epithets of humanity ("monkeys" are the worst that's been said), humans, on the other hand, have been a bit more colorful:

 Lyra: Let me see if I can recall some of the speciest slurs made about ponies: Kickstands.
 Tugs.
 Geldos.
 Roadshitters.
 Cathyfuckers I don't even know what that means.

 In recent chapters, the ponies are becoming more creative in their slurs towards humans such as "Skinners"

-Fantastic Racism and race/species relations are certainly among the major themes in Citizen Weevil, in which a changeling family, amongst thousands of others at a time of mass migration, have immigrated to Equestria and are now living in the Six Points, a deprived multi-species district in Lower Manehattan where there lives ponies, changelings, diamond dogs, griffins, etc. Although, unlike many other MLP fanfics discussing racism, the majority of cases are that of casual and institutional racism and cultural clashes instead of full on oppression as these are immigrants legally allowed entry into the country — overall, the situation is very similar to that found in American immigrant neighborhoods in the early 1900's, on which the setting is based.
+Fantastic Racism and race/species relations are certainly among the major themes in Citizen Weevil, in which a changeling family, amongst thousands of others at a time of mass migration, has immigrated to Equestria and is now living in Six Points, a deprived multi-species district in Lower Manehattan home to ponies, changelings, diamond dogs, griffins, zebras, etc. Unlike many other MLP fanfics discussing racism, the majority of cases of racism are of casual and institutional racism and cultural clashes instead of full on oppression, as these are immigrants legally allowed entry into the country — overall, the situation is very similar to that found in American immigrant neighborhoods in the early 1900's, on which the setting is based.

 Largely in a meta sense in The Conversion Bureau and related works - ponies constantly and unendingly deride the works of man, and the authors are on their side.